zooba/pymanager/doc/using.rst

 administrator.
 Click Start and search for "Edit environment variables for your account" for the system settings page to add the path.

+The Python install manager will be automatically updated to new releases.
+This does not affect any installs of Python runtimes.
+Uninstalling the Python install manager does not uninstall any Python runtimes.

 If you are not able to install an MSIX in your context, for example, you are using automated deployment software that does not support it, please see :ref:`pymanager-advancedinstall` below for more information.